brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 _Consulting Engineer Author_: [Andre Spiegel](mailto:andre.spiegel@mongodb.com)

 ## Tutorial Contents
-(Note: This prototype tutorial is hands on and should take an estimated time of less than 60 minutes)
+(Note: This prototype lab is hands on and should take an estimated time of less than 120 minutes)
 1. [Overview](#-overview)
 2. [Accessing customer data through a REST based API](#-accesing-customer-data-through-a-rest-based-api)
 3. [QueryAnywhere](README.md)